BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_1_Accessing_Bitcoind_with_Curl.md

 ```
 Clearly, our user is `bitcoinrpc` and our password is `73bd45ba60ab8f9ff9846b6404769487`.

+> **WARNING:** Clearly, it's not very secure to have this information in a plain text file.
+As of Bitcoin Core 0.12, you can instead omit the `rpcpassword` from your `bitcoin.conf` file, and have `bitcoind` generate a new cookie whenever it starts up.
+The downside of this is that it makes use of RPC commands by other applications, such as the ones detailed in this chapter, more difficult.
+So, we're going to stick with the plain `rpcuser` and `rpcpassword` information for now, but for production software, consider moving to cookies.

 The secure way to access your user name is as follows:
 ```
 $ curl --user bitcoinrpc --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getmininginfo", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:8332/